Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our comprehensive evaluation and analysis of the Magoosh GMAT prep course

-Test prep newcomer Magoosh brings a fresh approach to studying for the GMAT.
-Rather than sitting in classrooms and live streaming lectures, you instead get access to a library of video lessons, practice problems and other online resources that allow you to study anytime, anywhere, on any device – all for a fraction of the cost of a traditional prep course.
-But this begs the question – Will this alternative Magoosh course structure effectively prepare you for the GMAT?
-We address this specific thought and more in the following review of the Magoosh GMAT prep course.
+Compared to old school companies like Kaplan and Princeton Review, Magoosh brings a fresh approach to studying for the GMAT.
+Rather than sitting in classrooms and pouring over dense textbooks, you instead get access to a library of video lessons, digital practice problems, and other online resources that allow you to study anytime, anywhere, on any device.
+But the million dollar question is: does Magoosh’s GMAT course work?
+We answer this question and more in the following review of the Magoosh GMAT prep course.

-It is no secret that Magoosh is the value prep option when it comes to studying for the GMAT.
-Their courses are priced at a fraction of the cost of rivals’ offerings and are intended to offer true bang for your buck.
-Magoosh has three different prep packages when it comes to the GMAT:
+With courses priced at a fraction of what rivals charge, it is no secret that Magoosh is the value prep option when it comes to studying for the GMAT (except for maybe Target Test Prep).
+They intend to offer true bang for your buck.
+But in terms of options, Magoosh has three different prep packages when it comes to the GMAT:

 Math + IR

 The Math + IR package is fairly self-explanatory, as it is limited to covering just the subjects of quant and integrated reasoning.
-It is priced at right around $220, which is a fraction of the cost you will find for comparable limited scope packages.
-For those that don’t need help with verbal or the AWA section, this may be a good option – though note the resources are more limited than in the full packages.
+It is priced at right around $220.
+For those that don’t need help with verbal or the AWA section, this may be a good option.

 Magoosh’s Premium package is its flagship offering.
 This is their full course, covering all 4 sections of the GMAT.
-This is a VERY budget friendly option compared to similar on-demand courses (except maybe Target Test Prep).
+This is a very budget friendly option compared to similar on demand courses (except again, maybe Target Test Prep).
 In fact, it is roughly ¼ the cost of Manhattan Prep’s self-paced study package.
 When students consider which GMAT course is best for them, this is likely the most important thing they’ll remember about Magoosh.

-Lastly, Magoosh offers its Premium course with a private tutoring component.
-This package is identical to the Premium course, but with 6 added hours of 1-on-1 time with a Magoosh GMAT expert.
-This package will run you about $800, or roughly $550 more than the base Premium course.
-With some quick math you’ll realize this means the tutoring sessions come out to less than $100 per session, which is an absolute steal in the world of private tutoring among test prep companies.
-More on that below.
+Lastly, Magoosh offers its Guided Live + Premium course with 16 added hours of live class time with a Magoosh GMAT expert.
+This package will run you about $600, or roughly $350 more than the base Premium course.
+More on the live classes below.

 Course options and pricing current as of date of publication.